On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Optimal control of L e vy risk models. The spectrally negative L e vy risk model

+By deploying probabilistic tools from among others martingale theory, analogues are derived of key results from viscosity solution theory.
+In particular, existence and uniqueness of a stochastic solution to the HJB equation is shown (Theorem~\ref{thm:repg2}), where the uniqueness is established deploying a {comparison principle} (Proposition~\ref{prop:stcomp}).
+A {(local) verification theorem} (Theorem~\ref{cor:repg}) is derived as tool for verifying optimality of a constructed candidate value-function, as direct consequence of a dual representation of the value function as pointwise minimum of stochastic supersolutions (Proposition~\ref{thm:repg}).

+\textit{Gerber--Shiu functions.} A key point in the presented approach is the decomposition of the candidate value function preceding and within a continuation band $[a,b]$

+into a \textit{nonhomogeneous} solution $F(x)$, which will be called a \emph{Gerber--Shiu function}, and the product of the homogeneous scale function $W^{(q)}(x)$ and a ``barrier-influence'' function $G(a,b)$ defined in \eqref{eq:Gw}, which needs to be maximized at $b$ and be smooth at $a$.

+Note that the function $G$ in the decomposition \eqref{eq:dec} is only determined up to a constant, but becomes fixed once $F$ has been selected; see \eqref{eq:Gfabb}.

-{A key point is an explicit formula in Eqn. \eqref{eq:Fw} below of a``continuous $q$-harmonic/Gerber-Shiu function" $F_w(x)$ associated to a given penalty $w(x), x \in \R_-$, in terms of simpler scale functions.} Informally, $F_w(x)$ is the ``continuous nonhomogeneous solution'' of the Dirichlet problem on $\mbb R_{++}$ with boundary condition $w(x), x \in \R_-$.
-More precisely, $F_w(x)$ is defined by subtracting a multiple of the homogeneous scale function $W^{(q)}(x)$ out of the solutions of either the two-sided, or the reflected exit problem, as defined in Section \ref{sec:RLevy}, such that the remaining part is {\em continuous} on $\mbb R$ if $w$ is continuous, and {\em continuously differentiable} on $\mbb R$ if $w$ is continuously differentiable on $\mbb R_-$ and $X$ has unbounded variation -- see Definitions~\ref{d:GS} and~\ref{Def:Fw} in Section \ref{sec:bvf}.
+To ensure smoothness at $a$, it seems then natural to use a ``smooth Gerber--Shiu function'' $F_f(x)$ associated to a given penalty $f(x), x \in(-\infty,a)$.
+Informally, $F_f(x)$ is the ``smooth nonhomogeneous solution'' of the Dirichlet problem on $\{x \geq a\}$ with boundary condition $f(x), x \in(-\infty,a)$.
+More precisely, it is defined in Definitions \ref{d:GS} and \ref{Def:Fw} in Section~\ref{sec:RLevy} by subtracting a multiple of the homogeneous scale function $W^{(q)}(x)$ out of the solutions of either the two-sided, or the reflected exit problem, such that the remaining part is \emph{continuous} on $\mbb R$ if $f$ is continuous, and \emph{continuously differentiable} on $\mbb R$ if $f$ is continuously differentiable on $\mbb R_-$ and $X$ has unbounded variation.
+This results in the explicit formula \eqref{eq:Fwr}.